-Students will pursue a modality –narrative, documentary, or experimental– for their thesis film, or body of work, during their first two semesters in the program.
+Students will pursue a modality - narrative, documentary, or experimental - for their thesis film, or body of work, during their first two semesters in the program.
 All MFA candidates must take the core required courses but will choose electives that best match their modalities and interests.
-Upon completion of the degree, each student will have produced a micro-budget digital feature film or equivalent body of work that meets standards outlined in the Program Graduate Handbook.
+Upon completion of the degree, each student will have produced a microbudget digital feature film or equivalent body of work that meets standards outlined in the Program Graduate Handbook.
 Students will also have prepared a marketing strategy for its distribution and exhibition.
-Graduates in this program are responsible for funding their own thesis projects, including fundraising and soliciting investors where needed.
+Graduates in this program are responsible to funding their own their own thesis projects, including fundraising and soliciting investors where needed.
 Historically, graduates have produced feature films within the budget range of 5-25K.
 Budgetary needs can vary greatly depending on the scope and modality of the thesis.
+Consulting with the thesis committee regarding the appropriate budgetary scale is advised for all students.
+Budgets exceeding 50K are strongly discouraged.

 Program Prerequisites